ChatGPT a Google Killer? Not so fast. Search is More Important than Ever!

 What About the Enterprise?

-So far, this has been about using generative LLMs for internet search, something we’re all familiar with.
+So far, this has been about using generative LLMs like ChatGPT for internet search, something we’re all familiar with.
 But the same principles apply to search within an organization – enterprise search.
 Sinequa has always been focused on retrieving the most accurate and relevant results from all content, regardless of source, format, or language.
 That ability is more important than ever, to take advantage of the exciting capabilities of generative LLMs so that they can produce something that is current, focused, traceable, and accurate.

 Using search in this way to feed a generative model adds convenience and shortens the information-gathering process with a significantly reduced risk of hallucinations.
 We can already do this today by providing search results to a generative LLM (via an API like those available for GPT-3 or GPT-3.5).
 At the same time, we continue researching new ways to leverage generative AI and LLMs in our products.

 We’re still at the very early stage of understanding what generative LLMs like ChatGPT and Bard will mean for how we interact with information, how we do our jobs, and even how we live and create.
 While (at this stage) they are not a replacement for search, they can make search more convenient and efficient.
 This is exactly what Microsoft (Bing) and Google (Bard) are promising, and Sinequa is doing the same for enterprise search.
 As these tools evolve and improve, we’ll see new applications that we can’t even imagine.
 A few years from now, much like smartphones, we’ll wonder how we ever got along without them.